 Attendance and Punctuality

 It is very important that children arrive on time for school – learning starts immediately they arrive in class.
-The main school gate opens at 8:40 and children and parents can wait in the main playground until the bell rings at 8.50am.
-Although formal lessons don’t start until 9:00, this 10 minutes gives children a valuable opportunity to read marking comments from the previous day, complete any outstanding work, talk to their teacher individually, and generally get organised for the day ahead.
+The main school gate opens at 8:40 and children and parents can wait in the main playground until staff open the classroom doors at 8.45am.
+Teachers provide 'morning tasks' for children to complete as soon as they enter the classroom, these are often practise tasks such as times tables, spellings, common exception words etc. Sometimes children are asked to complete any outstanding work from the previous day and this time also provides them with the opportunity to talk to their teacher individually, and generally get organised for the day ahead.

 Children who arrive late feel less settled in the first lesson as well as disrupt other pupils’ learning.
 It is also important that children are collected on time at the end of the school day.